nxskok/pasias/docs/20-repeated-measures.md

 The interaction is definitely significant, with a P-value of 0.00069.
-This means that the effect of time on growth is different for the different drugs: that is, the effect of drug is over the whole time profile, not just something like ``a rat on Thyroxin is on average 10 grams heavier than a control rat, over all times''.
+This means that the effect of time on growth is different for the different drugs: that is, the effect of drug is over the whole time profile, not just something like
+"a rat on Thyroxin is on average 10 grams heavier than a control rat, over all times".

 Since the interaction is significant, that's where we stop, as far as interpretation is concerned.